Our Policy Priorities

 -

-LD 135 An Act to Provide Compensation to Members of the Permanent Commission on the Status of Women to Enhance Equitable Commission Participation from Across the State”
+SUPPORT: LD 135 An Act to Provide Compensation to Members of the Permanent Commission on the Status of Women to Enhance Equitable Commission Participation from Across the State”

-This bill sets up per diem compensation for members of the Permanent Commission on the Status of Women.
+Setting compensation for members of the Permanent Commission on the Status of Women.

 -